Study the science of living things.

 Life Sciences is the study of living organisms, ranging from the very tiny world of microbiology and genetics to the physiology and zoology of the world’s great mammals – with plants, botany, and more in between!
 At Waterloo, Life Sciences is a group of related majors.

 What are Life Sciences majors at Waterloo?

 The four Life Sciences majors bring together disciplines such as biology, chemistry, physics, and math to help you learn how living systems work and interact.
-When you apply to Waterloo, you'll select one of the majors and get to do labs and experiments from the time you start.
+When you apply to Waterloo, you'll select one of the majors and get to do labs and experiments starting right in first year.

 You'll graduate with a Bachelor of Science in your major, e.g., Honours Bachelor of Science in Biochemistry, and will be well prepared for careers in science or for further education in specialized graduate programs, medicine, optometry, pharmacy or other health professions.

 About the Life Sciences program